 How Gaming Benefits Nevada

-During fiscal year 2014, more than $2.0 billion in taxes and fees were paid by Nevada hotel-casino operators.
+During fiscal year 2016, roughly $1.4 billion in taxes and fees were paid by Nevada hotel-casino operators.
 This included major contributions to Nevada's three largest sources of revenue: sales tax, property tax and gaming tax.
-Nevada hotel casinos account for nearly $1.4 billion, or approximately 45 percent of State General Fund revenues – more than any other industry.
+Nevada hotel casinos account for nearly $1.4 billion, or approximately 42 percent of State General Fund revenues – more than any other industry.

 |General Fund Revenue Source*||Total Collections||Hotel-Casino